Rhodexa/Trixie/README.md

 - Piano roll renders up to 128 pitches with scale-aware lane coloring
 - Navigation: MMB drag to pan, scroll wheel to scroll, Ctrl+scroll for horizontal
 - LMB drag to place notes (ghost preview while dragging, snaps to quarter-note grid)
+- LMB drag existing notes to move (body), resize from the left (head), or resize from the right (tail)
 - RMB hold to wipe notes (drag across multiple)
 - Full undo/redo via a Journal/Command system — Ctrl+Z / Ctrl+Shift+Z
-- MIDI file loading (reads any standard .mid file)
+- MIDI file loading (reads any standard .mid file, extracts tempo)
 - Playback via Windows MIDI output (Space to play/stop), with a live cursor line
+- Toolbar strip showing live bar:beat position and BPM, with a playback indicator
 - Render thread separated from the OS event thread — no freeze on window drag

 ## Why not fork LMMS?